All Products

 storageClassName: csi-pmem-lvm

-2. Run the following command to query the PMEM-LVM volume:
+2. Run the following command to view the created PMEM-LVM volume.

 kubectl get pvc pmem-mysql